• Home

 • Slice the peaches into uniform slices, add to a bowl and drizzle with the juice from 1/2 of the lemon.
 Toss and set aside.

 • Take the dough out of the freezer.
 On a floured surface, roll out the galette dough.
-Do this by gently hitting it with your rolling pin to soften it, and rolling in alternating directions until the dough is about 1/2 cm thick.
+Do this by gently hitting it with your rolling pin to soften it, and rolling in alternating directions until the dough is about 1/2-centimeter thick.
 Form it into a rough circle (feel free to trim the sides if need be) and transfer it to a piece of parchment paper.
 Feel free to add more flour as needed during this process.

-• Preheat the oven to 375F.
-While the oven is heating, put the galette back in the fridge to chill one last time.
+• Preheat the oven to 375°F. While the oven is heating, put the galette back in the fridge to chill one last time.

 • When the oven is ready, whisk the egg in a small bowl, then use a brush to brush the galette crust with egg wash.
 Sprinkle the crust with flax meal.

-• Bake at 375F for 35-40 minutes, or until the crust is a deep golden brown.
+• Bake at 375°F for 35-40 minutes, or until the crust is a deep golden brown.

 • While the galette is baking, make the blueberry topping.
-In a small sauce pot or pan, add the blueberries, 2 tbsp of water and sprig of rosemary.
+In a small sauce pot or pan, add the blueberries, 2 tablespoons of water and a sprig of rosemary.
 Bring this to a slow simmer, mixing occasionally.
 Let the blueberries reduce until they are soft and jammy.
 Remove the rosemary sprig and transfer the blueberries to a bowl.
 Add the juice from the second half of the lemon and stir.
 Set aside.

 • When the galette is out of the oven, let it cool slightly before adding the blueberries on top.
 Feel free to get decorative!
 You'll have some blueberry juices left over, use that for serving.